arisaziz/Video-Converter-K8/README.md

      cd Helm_charts/MongoDB
      helm install mongo .
      ```
      - To check wether the pod that run the MongoDB is running or not.
-This command will show all pod status inside the cluster:
+These two command will show all pod status inside the cluster:
     ```
     kubectl get pods
     ```